-Due to the large volume of customers, Passport Services must often close early in the morning.
+Due to large volumes of customers, Passport Services must often close early.
 To increase your chances of being seen the same day, we strongly recommend arriving prior to our office opening.
+Also, we will be closed Nov.
+24th and 25th for the Thanksgiving holiday.
 Thank you.

 U.S. Passport Renewals